mlcommons/ck/README.md

 in a transparent and non-intrusive way.

-CM is being developed by the [open MLCommons taskforce](https://github.com/mlcommons/ck/blob/master/docs/mlperf-education-workgroup.md) to solve the "dependency hell" for ML and AI systems, reduce their development, benchmarking, optimization and deployment time, and automate [reproducibility initiatives and artifact evaluation at conferences](https://github.com/mlcommons/ck/blob/master/docs/tutorials/sc22-scc-mlperf.md).
+CM is being developed by the [open MLCommons taskforce](https://github.com/mlcommons/ck/blob/master/docs/mlperf-education-workgroup.md) to solve the "dependency hell" for ML and AI systems, reduce their development, benchmarking, optimization and deployment time and costs, and automate [reproducibility initiatives and artifact evaluation at conferences](https://github.com/mlcommons/ck/blob/master/docs/tutorials/sc22-scc-mlperf.md).